rkirszba/computor_v1/README.md

 But you also can write it in a more natural way:
 `7 + 14X -6X^2 = 13 - X + 2X^2`

+NB: if you intend to start the equation with a `-`, do instead `cargo run -- -- <equation>` as it could be interpreted as the beginning of a command line option.

 ## Walkthrough

 The lexing and parsing parts of this program use compilation theory inspired tools.